Unlocking Personalized Coaching: How Expert Trainers and AI-Powered Apps Transform Your Running Training

 • Cool‑down – 1 km very easy (Zone 1).

-Record your average pace and heart‑rate for each repeat.
-After the run, compare the felt effort with the data and adjust your zones for next week.
-Happy running, and may the fog of uncertainty lift with every stride.
+Write down your average pace and heart‑rate for each repeat.
+When you’re done, stack the numbers against how it felt and tweak your zones for next week.
+Happy running, and may the fog clear a little with every stride.

 References